-paths along G(s,t).
-Cuturi shows that incorporating all the elements of G(s,t) into the final results can vastly improve classification compared to using only the minimal cost path.
-Furthermore, k{GA} is proven to be psd under the condition that both k{Σ} and $\frac{k{\Sigma}}{1+k{\Sigma}}$ are psd (Cuturi et al., 2007), giving foundation to its geometrical interpretation.
+The leading principle in this approach is hence a combination of kernels on the level of symbols over all paths along G(s, t).
+Cuturi shows that incorporating all the elements of G(s, t) into the final results can vastly improve classification compared to using only the minimal cost path.
+Furthermore, k{GA} is proven to be psd under the condition that both k{Σ} and $\frac{k{\Sigma}}{1+k{\Sigma}}$ are psd [7], giving foundation to its geometrical interpretation.

 However, Cuturi's kernel makes use of products between ground kernel evaluations along a path.
-This implies that the score for a complete path will be very small if $\varphi(s_i,t_i)$ is sufficiently large, which leads to the problem of diagonally dominant kernel matrices (Gudmundsson et al., 2008; Cuturi, 2010) from which the global alignment kernel suffers.
+This implies that the score for a complete path will be very small if $\varphi(s_i, t_j)$ is sufficiently large, which leads to the problem of diagonally dominant kernel matrices [6, 8] from which the global alignment kernel suffers.
 The issue is particularly troubling when occurring at positions near the top-left or bottom-right corners of the path matrix because it will affect many of the paths.
 Furthermore, paths contribute with equal weight to the value of the kernel.
-To reduce this effect it is suggested in (Cuturi et al., 2007) to rescale the kernel values and use its logarithm instead.
-We argue that paths which travel closest to the main diagonal of the path matrix should be considered as more important than others, as they minimise the distortion imposed on the input sequences, i.e. s{γ_X} and t{γ_Y} are then most similar to s and t.
-To rectify this and to include a preference towards diagonal paths, a generalisation called the Triangular Global Alignment Kernel was developed, which considers only a subset of the paths (Cuturi, 2010).
+To reduce this effect, it is suggested in [7] to rescale the kernel values and use its logarithm instead.
+We argue that paths which travel closest to the main diagonal of the path matrix should be considered as more important than others, since they minimise the distortion imposed on the input sequences, i.e. s{γ_X} and t{γ_Y} are then most similar to s and t.
+To rectify this and to include a preference towards diagonal paths, a generalisation called the Triangular Global Alignment Kernel was developed, which considers only a subset of the paths [6].
 This generalisation imposes a crude preference for paths which do not drift far away from the main diagonal.